, "serverDownMessage":"Internal server error, please try again after some time"

 The Action Learning Project (ALP) is an important pedagogical tool designed to give participants a chance to deploy their classroom learning in solving an ongoing business challenge.
 It is a group exercise guided by a faculty mentor.
 Participants typically choose a live project from the organisation where they are currently employed.

-The programme is scheduled to commence on May 24, 2020.
+The programme is scheduled to commence in September 2022.
 The four residencies will be run across both campuses of the School.
 The residency dates are as follows –

 *Part of Residency 1